Skip to main content

 Paneer Tikka

-Vegetarian tandoor excellence: cottage cheese (paneer) chunks marinated in spiced yogurt with ginger-garlic, kasuri methi (dried fenugreek), and red chili, grilled in a clay tandoor oven until charred and smoky.
-Served sizzling on a hot plate with mint chutney and onion rings.
-The vegetarian answer to chicken tikka—found in every North Indian restaurant and wedding buffet.
+Cubes of paneer marinated in spiced yogurt with ginger-garlic, kasuri methi, and red chili, then grilled in a tandoor until charred and smoky.
+It comes out sizzling on a hot plate with mint chutney and onion rings.
+Think of it as the vegetarian counterpart to chicken tikka; it's on the menu at most North Indian restaurants and turns up at nearly every wedding buffet.

 Amritsari Kulcha